jlempen/MateBook-13-2019-OpenCore/README.md

 - [x] Power Button long-press opens Sleep/Shutdown menu
 - [x] Lid sleep and wake
 - [x] Trackpad with native multi-touch gestures
-- [x] Touchscreen (disabled in the EFI to save power)
+- [x] Touchscreen (disabled with `SSDT-TPL1.aml` to save power)
 - [x] Battery percentage and cycle count
 - [x] Ambient light sensor
 - [x] USB Type-C Power Delivery

 ## What needs some more work
-- [ ] Fix iServices on macOS Sonoma
+- [ ] Fix Apple Messages and FaceTime on macOS Sonoma
 - [ ] Improve battery life by configuring Active State Power Management (ASPM)

 ## What will probably never work
-- [ ] NVIDIA GeForce MX150 dGPU (disabled with an SSDT)
+- [ ] NVIDIA GeForce MX150 dGPU (disabled with `SSDT-dGPU-Off.aml`)
-- [ ] Fingerprint sensor (disabled in the UEFI BIOS)
+- [ ] Fingerprint sensor (disabled in the UEFI Firmware)
 - [ ] Webcam (depends on the camera vendor of your model)

 ## Enabling native HiDPI display settings in macOS
-To enable a few more native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script, select `Enable HiDPI`, then select `Manual input resolution` and enter `2160x1440 1920x1280 1600x1066 1280x854 1080x720` in the input prompt.
+To enable native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script, select `Enable HiDPI`, then select `Manual input resolution` and enter `2160x1440 1920x1280 1600x1066 1280x854 1080x720` in the input prompt.

 ## Disabling CFG Lock to improve Power Management
 1. Boot into OpenCore